Triumph TSS

 By the mid 80s I was beginning to suffer from arthritic hands after a number of breakages.
 I could still manage the Triumph clutch.
 When I took the CX500 on a photo shoot with RMTS manager Ian Tremelling on his Thunderbird, Ian suggested that we swap bikes halfway.
 As I was about to set off on his Thunderbird Ian yelled for me to stop.
 "Your clutch cable has broken!" he shouted, squeezing the clutch lever open between index finger and thumb.
 "No it hasn't," I laughed, "It's not a Triumph clutch."

 There was a rumour put about that RoSPA were anti-motorcycling.
 I would patiently point out that this was not true.
 I rode a Trident and a TSS.
-Assistant Director Ron Bryan rode a pre-unit Bonnie and Ian Tremelling rode a Tiger and a Trident.
+Assistant Director Ron Bryan rode a pre-unit Bonnie and Ian Tremelling rode a Thunderbird and a Trident.
 "It's not that we don't like motorcyclists," I explained "We just hate the bastards who don't ride Triumphs!"

 The thing that really caused problems was the TSS twistgrip.
 Although there were only two carburetter slides to pull open, the springs must have been out of sidecar forks.
 On wet days I just couldn't stop the twistgrip slipping closed.
 To give some assistance against the carb springs I threaded a pipe bending spring through the inside of the handlebars and pegged it under the left hand grip.
 I then twisted the right hand end of the spring clockwise and spigotted it to the twistgrip.
 It didn't open the throttle on its own but it gave some assistance against the carb springs.